example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

 This is the first post of a series of articles covering an introduction to Puppet.

-I start with Puppet agent installation and how to use Puppet and Facter to analyze a system.
+I start with Puppet agent installation and how to use Puppet and Facter to analyse a system.
 Next topics are the introduction to the Puppet programming language (DSL), how to setup a central Puppet master and how to connect Puppet agents to a Puppet master.

 The second part will cover Puppet modules, code logic and variables and how to add external facts to your systems.
 Besides this I will introduce parameters and the concept of separating code and data by using hiera.